UEABIO/physalia-R-course-2023/docs/07-shiny.md

 ### radioButtons

-If you want users to only be able to choose one option and there are a small number of short options, ` func("radioButton")` is a good interface.
+If you want users to only be able to choose one option and there are a small number of short options, ` radioButton` is a good interface.

 ```r